 Acute toxicity

-The product is not classified as acute toxic.
+The product is not classified as acutely toxic.

 PORTLAND CEMENT

 LD50 rat 24h: > 2000 mg/kg Dermally LC50 rat 4h: > 5 mg/L Inhalation LD50 rat 24h: > 2000 mg/kg Orally

 Skin corrosion/irritation

 Cement in contact with wet skin may cause thickening, cracking or fissuring of the skin.
 Prolonged contact in combination with abrasion may cause severe burns.

-Serious eve damage/irritation
+Serious eye damage/irritation

 Direct contact with cement may cause corneal damage by mechanical stress, immediate or delayed irritation or inflammation.
 Direct contact by larger amounts of dry cement or splashes of wet cement may cause effects ranging from moderate eye irritation (e.g. conjunctivitis or blepharitis) to chemical burns and blindness.

 Respiratory or skin sensitisation

 Some individuals may develop eczema upon exposure to wet cement dust, caused either by the high pH which induces irritant contact dermatitis after prolonged contact, or by an immunological reaction to soluble Cr (VI) which elicits allergic contact dermatitis.
 The response may appear in a variety of forms ranging from a mild rash to severe dermatitis and is a combination of the two above mentioned mechanisms.
 If the cement contains a soluble Cr (VI) reducing agent and as long as the mentioned period of effectiveness of the chromate reduction is not exceeded, a sensitising effect is not expected.
 There is no indication of sensitisation of the respiratory system.

 Germ cell mutagenicity

-The criteria for classification cannot be considered fulfilled based on available data.
+The product is not classified as mutagen.

 Carcinogenicity

-The criteria for classification cannot be considered fulfilled based on available data.
+The product is not classified as carcinogenic.

 Reproductive toxicity

-The criteria for classification cannot be considered fulfilled based on available data.
+The product is not classified as a reproductive toxicant.

 STOT-single exposure

 Cement dust may irritate the throat and respiratory tract.
 Coughing, sneezing, and shortness of breath may occur following exposures in excess of occupational exposure limits.
 Overall, the pattern of evidence clearly indicates that occupational exposure to cement dust has produced deficits in respiratory function.
 However, evidence available at the present time is insufficient to establish with any confidence the dose-response relationship for these effects.

 STOT-repeated exposure

 There is an indication of COPD.
 The effects are acute and due to high exposures.
 No chronic effects or effects at low concentration have been observed.

 The criteria for classification cannot be considered fulfilled based on available data.

 Aspiration hazard

-The criteria for classification cannot be considered fulfilled based on available data.
+The product is not classified as being toxic for aspiration.

+11.2.
+Information on other hazards

+11.2.1.
+Endocrine disrupting properties

+The product does not have any known endocrine-disrupting properties.

+11.2.2.
+Other information

+Not indicated.

 SECTION 12: Ecological information

 12.1.
 Toxicity

 The product is not hazardous to the environment.
 Ecotoxicology tests with Portland cement and Daphnia magna and Selenastrum coli have proven insignificant toxicological effect.
 Therefore it has not been possible to establish values for LC50 and EC50.
 There are no indications for toxicity in the sediment phase.
 However, addition of large quantities of concrete to water can increase the pH and therefore the concrete could be toxic for aquatic organisms under certain conditions.

+Prevent release on land, in water and drains.

 12.2.
 Persistence and degradability

 The methods used to test biodegradability is not applicable on inorganic compounds.

 12.3.
 Bioaccumulative potential

 Not applicable.

 12.4.
 Mobility in soil

 Not relevant as concrete is an inorganic material.
 No toxicity risk is present after the concrete has cured.

 12.5.
 Results of PBT and vPvB assessment

 The criteria for PBT and vPvB do not apply to inorganic substances.

 12.6.
+Endocrine disrupting properties

+The product does not have any known endocrine-disrupting properties.

+12.7.
 Other adverse effects

-Not indicated.
+Data lacking.